Baldwin VO-1000

 Between June and August 1945 Baldwin supplied 30 Co-Co road locomotives with 8-cylinder VO engines for export to the Soviet Union as their Дб20 (Db20) class.
+In 1947-48, Baldwin uses the VO-1000 design to create the A1A-A1A 62000 (Baldwin DRS-6-4-660NA) for the French national railways.

 There are at least eight intact examples of the VO-1000 that are known to survive today, most of which are owned by museums or historical societies.
 However, a VO-1000m is owned by the Northwestern Pacific Railroad, a local freight carrier based in Schellville, California.

 Conversions

 In the early 1960s the Reading Company sent 14 of their VO-1000s to General Motors Electro-Motive Division to have them rebuilt to SW900 specifications.
 These locomotives retained most of their original carbodies, and were subsequently given the designation VO-1000m.

 Around the same time, the Elgin, Joliet and Eastern Railway repowered its VO1000s with turbocharged 606SC Baldwin engines taken from its EMD-repowered fleet of Baldwin DT-6-6-2000 locomotives.
 The work was performed at EJ&E's Joliet, Illinois workshops, and produced a finished unit that featured an offset exhaust stack and left-side turbocharger bulge, the latter being much like that found on Baldwin road switchers.
 The Atlantic Coast Line Railroad had eight of their VO1000s repowered with EMD 567 series engines, which produced 1200 hp.
 The Great Northern Railway converted four VO-1000s into transfer cabooses in 1964.
 The units were stripped to their bare frames (the original trucks and distinctive cast steps were left in place) and fitted with 15 ft-long steel cabins.

 The St. Louis – San Francisco Railway repowered theirs with EMD 567C prime movers in the late 50's and early 60's.
 The conversion lead to extended use into the late 70's.
 Most units were retired in 1979, though some were sold off.

 In December 1970 the Atchison, Topeka and Santa Fe Railway (soon after its successful CF7 capital rebuilding program) produced a unique switcher locomotive, known to railfans as the "Beep", at its Cleburne, Texas service facility.
 The company hoped to determine whether or not remanufacturing its aging, non-EMD end cab switchers by fitting them with new EMD prime movers was economically prudent.
 The conversion proved too costly, and only the one unit was modified.